 If you find that stepping from a seated posture isn’t enough of a challenge, turn up the heat by utilizing one of these other movements, exercises, or pieces of equipment:

-If the stepper you’re using has adjustable resistance settings, increase the resistance to scale up the difficulty and get more out of each contraction.
+If the sit down stepper exercise machine you’re using has adjustable resistance settings, increase the resistance to scale up the difficulty and get more out of each contraction.

 Alternate holding your arms above your head, in front of your body, and straight out at your sides for 20-60 seconds at a time.